ZAR

 KwaZulu-Natal

 (P.S.
-If you’re looking for affordable KwaZulu-Natal accommodation specials, we’ve got some great travel deals for you.)
+If you’re looking for affordable KwaZulu-Natal Accommodation Specials, we’ve got some great travel deals for you.)

-Other attractions include the seaside city of Durban, the countless smaller beach resorts that flank it on either side, the top-notch Big Five game-viewing offered at the likes of Hluhluwe-Imfolozi and Phinda Game Reserves, and a wealth of historical and cultural sites associated with the Zulu nation for which the province is named.
+Other attractions include the beach holiday city of Durban, the countless smaller beach resorts that flank it on either side, the top-notch Big Five game-viewing offered at the likes of Hluhluwe-Imfolozi and Phinda Game Reserves, and a wealth of historical and cultural sites associated with the Zulu nation for which the province is named.

-Highlights
+Highlights of KwaZulu-Natal

 Another UNESCO World Heritage Site, the coastal iSimangaliso Wetland Park incorporates five separate Ramsar Wetlands and a checklist of more than 2,000 vertebrate species, more than any other African conservation area.